The One Job, Ten Listings Problem

 - Skewed geographic analysis.
 Multi-location postings may appear as separate jobs in two cities, doubling apparent demand in both locations.
 This interacts with the location parsing challenge described in our geography of hiring post.

-If you want to see what deduplicated, structured job data looks like across 82 fields, request a sample or explore available datasets.
+If you want to see what deduplicated, structured job data looks like across 100+ fields, request a sample or explore available datasets.
+For the full field-by-field breakdown of the 1B+-record dataset, see the Anatomy of 400 Million Job Postings; for why ATS portals carry lower duplication than aggregators, see ATS vs Job Boards: Data Quality.

 Want to see the data for yourself?

-Get a free sample of 5,000 enriched job records, delivered within 24 hours.
+Get a free sample of 5,000 enriched job records.